John of God: Veneration

 John was canonized by Pope Alexander VIII on October 16, 1690, and later named the patron saint of hospitals and the sick.
 His feast day is celebrated on March 8.
 A church was erected in 1757 to house his remains.
 On October 26, 1757, they were transferred to that church, now protected by the Knights of Saint John of God.
 The church has been raised to the rank of a basilica.

-In the Ukrainian Lutheran Church, a Byzantine Rite Lutheran Church, John of God is commemorated in the calendar of saints on 26 November.

 Legacy

-The Order maintains a presence in 53 countries, operating more than 300 hospitals, services, and centers serving a range of medical needs in addition to mental health and psychiatry.
-The Family of Saint John of God, as those who commit to his vision are called, is made up of more than 45,000 members, Brothers and Co-workers, and supported by tens of thousands of benefactors and friends who identify with and support the work of the Order for sick and needy people across the world.
+The order maintains a presence in 53 countries, operating more than 300 hospitals, services, and centers serving a range of medical needs in addition to mental health and psychiatry.
+The Family of Saint John of God, as those who commit to his vision are called, is made up of more than 45,000 members, brothers and co-workers, and supported by tens of thousands of benefactors and friends who identify with and support the work of the order for sick and needy people across the world.